markquinn12/readAndOuputJsonWithNode/README.md

 A node utility that reads JSON that represents DB table data and converts that JSON into a particular dataset format

 ####Pre-requisites
-You will need to install Node to run the utility.
+You will need to install Node to run the utility and also GIT to be able to download from my repository.
 I use chocolatey where available:

 choco install nodejs.install
+choco install git.install

 ##Creating the data:
 We need to export data from a DB table in JSON format.
 There is a utility for this built into SQL developer which allows the user to export chosen data as JSON.
 I have tested this and it does export the data in JSON format but the JSON that it creates is not in a valid format.